sqville/ville.Connect/README.md

 **Benefits**
 * TBD

-**The Big Idea**
+## The Big Idea
-Create a diagraming tool using 100% Qooxdoo code and objects.
+Create a diagramming tool using 100% Qooxdoo code and objects.
 No SVG or Canvas tags, if at all possible.

 **Screen Shots**
 <img src="Screen_Capture_01.PNG" alt="a Network Diagram using ville.connect.Connect and standard Qooxdoo objects (Windows, and Atoms in a Desktop control) ">